Management System Owner: Chief Operating Officer

-The Board of Directors will consist of approximately ten to fifteen leaders from academia, public service, and industry, all of whom will both collectively and individually fulfill the Board of Director responsibilities for FRA.
+The Board of Directors will consist of approximately ten to fifteen leaders from academia, public service, and industry, all of whom will both collectively and individually fulfill the Board of Directors responsibilities for FRA.
 The major responsibilities of the Board are divided into three primary oversight areas: 1) stewardship and governance, 2) strategic guidance and leadership, and 3) advocacy and outreach.
-These responsibilities are multi-faceted and each individual Board member's contributions will vary.
+These responsibilities are multi-faceted and each individual Board Director's contributions will vary.

 Pursuant to the Prime Contract, the Laboratory Director selects a team of key personnel with DOE concurrence to assist in management and operation of the laboratory (noted above, a deputy director each for LBNF, Operations, and Research).
 This team is the bridge between the Laboratory and the Board of Directors.
-Their primary responsibility is to carry out the strategic plans and policies as approved by the Board and by DOE.
+Their primary responsibility is to carry out the strategic plans and policies as approved by the Board of Directors and by DOE.
 They are accountable to the board for:

 The Fermilab Management System Owners and Chief Officers are responsible for the day-to-day oversight and management of the defined management systems.
 Their primary focus is ensuring that all elements of each management system are applied as appropriate across the laboratory to accomplish the mission as defined by the strategic plan for the laboratory.

 The Laboratory Assurance Council (AC) provides confidence to the Laboratory Director that there are sufficient internal controls and oversight systems in place and that the laboratory is operating properly.
 It plays a role in monitoring and advancing the Laboratory Risk Registries.
 The Assurance Council also provides oversight of issues management.

 FRA Internal Audit provides independent checks and assessments of FRA's management systems using an independent team of professional, credentialed auditors.